Lynla13/scrapt_to_a_ebook_nodejs/README.md

 # SCRAPT TO EBOOK NODEJS
-Allow you to turn your favourite manga/Ln/.. to a ebook (epub/pdf) (CLI)
+Allow you to get manga,picture and turn it to ebook (CLI)

 ## Functions : (Build ideads)
-- Crapt a website
+- Crap image from other website save it and post it
-- Turn it to a ebook , Image, txt file
+- Turn it to Image
 - Save in your Deviecs
+- Zerochan and e-hentai
 ## Requirement
 - SQLite
 - MVC